bgroveben/TDDWithPython/README.rst

 The code for this book can be found at http://www.obeythetestinggoat.com/pages/book.html#toc

-I am currently at http://www.obeythetestinggoat.com/book/chapter_10.html -- Splitting Functional Tests out into Many Files
+I am currently at http://www.obeythetestinggoat.com/book/chapter_10.html -- Fleshing Out the FT